bolt/docs/source/templatetags.md

 Tag: imageinfo
 --------------

-Sometimes it can be useful to have more information about a specific image in your templates.
+Sometgimes it can be useful to have more information about a specific image in your templates.
 You might want to know which type it is, what the dimensions are, and what the aspect ratio is.
 In these cases, the `imageinfo` tag can be used.
 It returns an array of data about the image.
 See the screenshot for